near/units-js/CONTRIBUTING.md

 # Yarn 2

-This project uses [Yarn 2](https://yarnpkg.com/getting-started/migration) in [Zero-Install mode](https://yarnpkg.com/features/zero-installs) so you shouldn't have to run `yarn install` when you first clone this repository.
+This project uses [Yarn 2](https://yarnpkg.com/getting-started/migration) in [Zero-Install mode](https://yarnpkg.com/features/zero-installs), but it uses the nodeModules so you might still need to run `yarn install` when you first clone this repository.

-* Make sure you have [Node.js] and the latest [yarn] installed
+* Make sure you have [Node.js] and the latest [Yarn] installed
 * Clone the code
 * `cd` into the repo